-Also out on 27th October was GDP data (preliminary) which brought welcomed news as the U.S. economy expanded by an annualized 2.6% for quarter three, exceeding expectations of 2.4% and a significant increase after the prior two negative quarters.
-The U.S. Dollar Index ® closed up at 110.45 with a gain of 0.92%.
+On 22nd December GDP data was announced which brought welcomed news as the U.S. economy expanded by an annualized 3.2% for quarter three, exceeding expectations at 2.9% and the preliminary value 2.9% announced the previous month.
+The U.S. Dollar Index ® closed the day up at 104.13 with a gain of 0.32%.

 BRENT CRUDE OIL (BRN): NEGATIVE (SINCE SEPTEMBER 2022)

 NYSE ® BITCOIN INDEX (XBT): NEGATIVE (SINCE JANUARY 2022)